ysa134/torii/README.md

 ```

 ```
-torii.open('facebook') -> #open hook on the facebook endpoint -> returned authorization
+torii.open('facebook') -> #open hook on the facebook provider -> returned authorization
 ```

-This is authentication only against an endpoint.
+This is authentication only against a provider.
 If your application provides
 an **adapter**, then Torii can also peform **session management** via the
 `session` property, injected onto routes and controllers.
 This example uses
 Facebook's OAuth 2.0 API directly to fetch an authorization code.